pardot/api-docs/docs/kb/api-version-3/import.md

 A single part with the name "**importFile**" should contain the CSV file for the batch.
 The file should contain a header row.

 Column names must match [Field Names](http://developer.pardot.com/kb/object-field-references/) in Pardot.
 For example, to set campaign, pass “campaign_id”.
-Any extraneous columns or columns that do not match existing field names will cause validation to fail on this step.
+Columns that do not match existing field names cause validation to fail on this step.
 Each batch must contain an identical header (with the same fields in the same order).

 ### Limits

-* Request size: 10MB is the maximum size we'll accept per batch
-* Number of batches per import: 10 batch per import
-* Number of batches per day: 10000
+* Each account can process 1000 batches per day.
+* Each batch must be smaller than 10MB.
+* The daily data limit is 10GB.
+* Each import can contain up to 10 batches.

 ### Success